12 Cute Mixed Breed Dogs You Need to Know About

 Golden Husky/Goberian – Golden Retriever and Siberian Husky

 The lack of inspiration for names does not diminish the majestic quirkiness of this hybrid breed.
 The beautiful golden fur combined with ocean Husky eyes is just mesmerizing.
-If you’re lucky to get a mutt with Golden Retriever’s temperament, this can be a great family dog that will definitely turn heads.
+If you’re lucky enough to get a mutt with a Golden Retriever’s temperament, this can be a great family dog that will turn heads.

 Cocker Pug – Cocker Spaniel and Pug

 Once again, the Pug strikes.
 However, Cocker Pugs can turn out really cute with droopy long ears and round friendly eyes, resembling a Cocker Spaniel.
 A lovely combination, for sure.

 This is solid proof that cross-bred dogs can be just as adorable as the purebred ones.
 What’s more, mutts are just a combination of the best features two breeds can combine, giving the most specific and individual creatures worthy of admiration.